“Life isn’t about finding yourself. Life is about creating yourself.”

-Hence, all of my paintings include drama, politic and poem.
-I believe the prophetic mission of an artist is to discover the truth and to utter it, although who would seek truth and proclaim it to others is bound to suffer.
-Since who listens to the truth of life is not less than who utters it, my ears are open and my hands are alive.
-By painting, I may keep pace with the earth and the soul of the earth, which helps me to bind myself to myself, and others.
+Therefore, all my paintings include drama, politic, and poetry.
+I believe the prophetic mission of an artist is to discover the truth and reveal it, even though someone who seeks truth and proclaims it to others is bound to suffer.
+The people who listen to the truth of life are not inferior to those who reveal it.
+My ears are open, and my hands are alive.
+Through painting, I keep pace with the earth and its soul, which helps me bind myself to myself, and others.

 About Tea Haunt Canvas

 “Parvin!
-Would you make some tea and have it together?”, said my dad.
-Since I was a child, I heard this request a few times a day.
-It was my pleasure moment, having tea with my dad.
-This gave us a time for more understanding and loving each other.
-Steam of Persian tea told us how good it would be if love were reciprocal.
-Opening eyes and starting the day by sweet smell of fresh tea was normal during my childhood.
-Brewing Persian tea with samovar machine means family time for chit chatting, laughing and enjoying.
-Tea time is a relaxing time after hard work that assists us in finishing a crazy day behind closed doors.
-For me painting and smelling tea have been connected like a bird and flight, and I like to share it with others because,
+Would you make some tea so we can have it together?” my dad would ask.
+Since I was a child, I heard this request a few times every day.
+It was a delight for me, having tea with my dad.
+It gave us time to talk and understand each other.
+The steam of Persian tea told us how good it would be if love were reciprocal.
+Opening our eyes and starting the day by the sweet smell of fresh tea was normal during my childhood.
+Brewing Persian tea with a samovar machine meant family time for chatting, laughing, and enjoying each other’s company.
+Tea time was also a relaxing time that allowed us to finish a difficult day behind closed doors.
+For me, painting and smelling tea have been connected like a bird and flight, and I like to share it with others because:

 Somebody “introduced me to the sun.”